tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 Digital signature algorithms play a critical role in X.509 certificates, Certificate Transparency Signed Certificate Timestamps, Online Certificate Status Protocol (OCSP) statements, remote attestation evidence, and any other mechanism that contributes signatures during a TLS handshake or in context of a secure communication establishment.

+This document adopts terminology from {{?I-D.ietf-pquip-pqc-engineers}}.
+As described there, terms such as "post-quantum," "quantum ready,"quantum resistant," and "quantum secure" are often used interchangeably to describe algorithms intended to resist attacks by CRQCs.

 # Timeline for Transition {#timeline}

-The timeline and driving motivations for transitioning to quantum-ready cryptography differ between data confidentiality and data authentication (e.g., signatures).
+The timeline and driving motivations for transitioning to quantum ready cryptography differ between data confidentiality and data authentication (e.g., signatures).
 The risk of "Harvest Now, Decrypt Later" (HNDL) attacks demands immediate action to protect data confidentiality (see Section 7 of {{?I-D.ietf-pquip-pqc-engineers}}), while the threat to authentication systems, although less urgent, requires forward-thinking planning to mitigate future risks.

 Encrypted payloads transmitted using Transport Layer Security (TLS) are vulnerable to decryption if an attacker equipped with a CRQC gains access to the traditional asymmetric public keys used in the TLS key exchange along with the transmitted ciphertext.
 TLS implementations typically use Diffie-Hellman-based key exchange schemes.
 If an attacker obtains a complete set of encrypted payloads, including the TLS setup, they could theoretically use a CRQC to derive the private key and decrypt the data.